jrm2k6/react-markdown-editor/README.md

 ```<MarkdownEditor /> ``` takes two props:

     - initialContent which is the text you want the textarea to contain on initialization.
-    - iconSet which is the icons provider you want to use.
+    - iconsSet which is the icons provider you want to use.
 It can either be font-awesome or materialize-ui

 You can also listen to content changes on the editor.
 If you are using Reflux, by listening to the changes on ```MarkdownEditorContentStore```.
 To be able to do so, just ```require('react-markdown-editor').MarkdownEditorContentStore;```